Joining St George in Year 7

 St George Catholic College has a very strong community spirit and is a warm and welcoming place to be

 St George has an excellent reputation for its transition arrangements and every effort is made to welcome all our new boys and girls in to Year 7.
 We recognise that the move from primary to secondary school can be a nervous experience, both for parents and students, and we therefore tailor our transition programme to suit individual needs.
 Gradually we hope to transform nervousness into excitement!
 Below you will find some detailed information on how we help Year 7s settle in at the college.
+Please note that in the current circumstance of COVID-19, some events have had to be cancelled or postponed this summer - but we continue to do all we can to ease the transition from primary to secondary school.
+Updates can be found on our news pages.

 Working with Primary Schools